 2018: Chasing Records, Victories, and PRs

-2018 has been a year of chasing.
+2018 was a year of chasing.
 Having relocated for the winter to Quito, Ecuador at 9,300 ft., I spent the beginning of the year chasing some very fast dudes around the track as I prepared for my biggest goal for the spring: setting the World Record for 50K.
 Though I fell short of the overall record, I ran the second fastest time ever for an American (2’46’06) at the distance and set the World Record for 50,000m on the track.
 In the build-up, I won the Rock N Roll D.C.
 Marathon and in the aftermath, I won the Vermont City Marathon in 2’17’37 – the second fastest time ever run on that challenging course.

 2017: International Racing and Repeat Victories